mip-master/learning_mip/README.md

 If you are beginning and eligible for an academic license, Gurobi has very friendly and well-structured documentation.
 If you are not eligible for an academic license, you may want to start with CBC-PuLP.
+The good news is that the modeling syntax of these solvers are all very similar, meaning that if you learn how to use one solver, then it's easy to switch to another solver.

 * [CBC](
 https://github.com/coin-or/Cbc